Patrick Cooper Hunt: An Irish Refugee's Story

 Many died never touching shore.
 Packed as they were aboard the coffin ships, two-fifths died at sea of disease and starvation.

-He was lucky to have an uncle in Lambertville, NJ and so in the summer of 1849, he sailed from Liverpool, England for the port of Philadelphia aboard the ship Wyoming.
+Patrick was lucky to have an uncle in Lambertville, NJ so he worked in England to scrape up the fare and he sailed from Liverpool, for the port of Philadelphia aboard the ship Wyoming.

+He was just a teenager, sailing alone.
 Or he may have been 22 - it depends if you trust his headstone which says 1833 or the ship's manifest which lists him, and a dozen other young immigrants as 22.
+It might have been a wee lie about one's age that meant the difference between life and death when it came time for the ship to sail.

 In America he found work for his uncles who had sponsored him.
 He found opportunities he would never have had in an Ireland occupied and oppressed by England.